JimLynchCodes/SD-whitepaper/README.md

 ## Adjusting Your Stops

-Going in an adjusting your stops manually can be extremely tedious, and we made this platform exactly so you don't have to!
+Going in and adjusting your stops manually can be extremely tedious, and we made this platform exactly so you don't have to!

 If the underlying moves in your favor then the buffer becomes very large.

-At this point you may want to "lock in gains" by moving the trigger price of one or move stops close to the underlying.
+At this point, you may want to "lock in gains" by moving the trigger price of one or more stops close to the underlying.

 There are a few different ways you could modify your stop ladder.

 <br/>

-High level ways to edit a ladder:
+High-level ways to edit a ladder:

 1) The Ladder Shift
 2) The Ladder Stretch